 If you're interested in seeing some other printers, check out our recommendations for the best photo printers or the best wide-format printers.

 The Canon PIXMA PRO-200 and the Epson EcoTank Photo ET-8550 are excellent photo printers, although they're suited for different environments.
 The Canon is the better choice if you only print photos in a professional environment.
 It has much better color accuracy and a wider color gamut.
-However, the Epson is a much more versatile printer; it has a scanner and prints documents much faster.
+However, the Epson is much more versatile; it has a scanner and prints documents much faster.
 It's a great choice for office settings that need to print a variety of color media from documents to posters.

 The Canon PIXMA PRO-200 and the Canon imagePROGRAF PRO-300 are outstanding professional photo printers.
 Both printers can accommodate a wide range of paper sizes, and they both feature robust cartridge systems with dedicated photo ink cartridges, which deliver exceptional color accuracy and wide color gamuts.
 The main differences come down to the type of ink they use.
 The PRO-200 uses dye ink, which performs better on glossy paper; this makes it ideal for photo printing.
 By contrast, the PRO-300 uses pigment ink, which performs better on non-glossy paper, which makes it better for art prints.